Linuxfabrik/monitoring-plugins/check-plugins/sshd-logfile/README.md

 * **`PerSourcePenalties` drops are not `MaxStartups` drops.** Since OpenSSH 9.8 the server remembers a source that misbehaved and refuses it for a while, writing `drop connection #0 from [...] penalty: exceeded LoginGraceTime`.
 That is the server working as designed and is counted with the aborted connections, on a loud threshold.
 A drop without a `penalty:` reason means sshd was at `MaxStartups` and turned away whoever connected next, an administrator included, which is why a single one of those already reports.
 * **The authentication log holds more than sshd.** `sudo`, `su`, `crond` and `unix_chkpwd` write to the same syslog facility, and PAM writes its own lines under sshd's name (`pam_unix(sshd:auth): authentication failure`).
 None of them is counted; a PAM line about an attempt sshd already reported would count that attempt twice.
 A window that holds no sshd line at all is reported as UNKNOWN, because the source is then not the log sshd writes into.
 * **A session that crashes is only visible from OpenSSH 9.8 on.** The listener learned to report `session process ... killed by signal` when 9.8 split it from the session process.
 A host below that - the RHEL 8 and RHEL 9 families among them - logs nothing when a session dies on a fault, and the counter stays at zero there.
 * **The window spans the last rotation.** logrotate moves the old file aside (`secure-20260828` on the RHEL family, `auth.log.1` on the Debian family, then `.gz`) and the syslog daemon opens a fresh one.
 A check reading the live file alone would report a healthy server an hour after it broke.
-The most recent rotated file is therefore read along with the live one, gzip, xz and bzip2 included, and the first fact names the files it read.
+The most recent rotated file is therefore read along with the live one, gzip, xz and bzip2 included, and the last section names every file it read.
 A rotator told to compress with something else, or to move its output to another directory, is out of reach; an event older than one rotation is too.
 * **A start is one event even though sshd logs one line per address.** `Server listening on 0.0.0.0 port 22.` and `Server listening on :: port 22.` are written within the same second on every dual-stack host, and the check counts them as the one start they are.
 A restart moves both the restart and the startup counter, because sshd starts listening again after it re-reads its configuration.
 * **Reading a container log costs the timestamps.** The container engines stamp every line themselves and that stamp is stripped while reading, so a line sshd wrote through syslog keeps no time of its own.
 The counted events then report every line as undated and never reach their thresholds. `docker:`/`podman:`/`kubectl:` is therefore useful here for the named events and the lifecycle counters, not for the rates.
 * The check reads a window of the log on every run and reports what that window holds, rather than only what is new.
 The summary names how many lines that window holds, because everything else is counted within it: right after logrotate the window is a handful of lines, and a run reporting no login at all is then telling the truth about those rather than about the day.
 It also means an event keeps being reported until it leaves the window or the service is acknowledged (see `--icinga-callback`).
 The counted events are the exception: their state follows `--lookback` and falls back on its own as the burst ages out.